go-i2p/go-sam-go/datagram3/DOC.md

 identification.
 It initializes the session with the provided SAM connection, session ID, cryptographic keys, and configuration options.
 The session automatically creates a UDP listener for receiving forwarded datagrams per SAMv3 requirements and initializes a hash resolver for source lookups.
-Note: DATAGRAM3 sources are not with full destinations; use datagram2 if authentication is required.
 Example usage: session, err := NewDatagram3Session(sam, "my-session", keys, []string{"inbound.length=1"})

 #### func  NewDatagram3SessionFromSubsession